AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 If you access SDS with .NET client libraries methods, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.

-If you are directly calling AVEVA Data Hub through SDS REST APIs (not using .NET), you should consider creating your own retry logic to handle errors identified as transient.
+If you are directly calling CONNECT data services through SDS REST APIs (not using .NET), you should consider creating your own retry logic to handle errors identified as transient.
 In this case, we recommend a logic that returns HTTP status code `503: Service Unavailable`: an immediate first retry followed by an exponential backoff.

 ### SDS client error